 The application of qualitative and quantitative analysis depends largely on the research goals.
 Qualitative analysis is ideal for understanding the "how" and "why" behind behaviors, providing insights into the nuances and complexities of a topic.
 It is particularly useful in fields such as social sciences, education, and healthcare, where the context and meaning of human experiences are central.

 While qualitative analysis offers depth and context, quantitative analysis provides breadth and generalizability.
-Often, researchers combine both approaches to leverage the strengths of each, using qualitative research methods to explore a topic in detail and quantitative methods to measure and validate findings on a larger scale.
+Often, researchers combine both approaches, using qualitative research methods to examine a topic in detail and quantitative methods to measure and validate findings on a larger scale.

 Qualitative analysis encompasses a variety of methods, each suited to different types of research questions and data.
 Among the most commonly used methods are content analysis, narrative analysis, discourse analysis, grounded theory, and thematic analysis.
 Each of these methods offers unique advantages and is employed depending on the specific goals of the research.